 2 cups whipping cream

-2 1/2 cups sharp cheddar cheese (it’s better if you shred it yourself from a block instead of purchasing shredded)
+2 1/2 cups sharp cheddar cheese (the cheese will be more flavorful if you shred it yourself from a block instead of purchasing shredded)

 8 eggs, beaten

 1 lb. sausage, cooked and fats well drained

 In a large mixing bowl, combine cream with 1 1/2 cups cheese, eggs, salt, and pepper, stirring well to combine.

 Place buttered bread halves over bottom of greased 9 x 13 pan and top bread with half of cooked sausage crumbles.

 Pour prepared egg mixture over sausage, then top with remaining half of sausage; sprinkle remaining 1 cup of cheese over all.

 Cover casserole and place into fridge to rest and work miracles overnight, or 8-10 hours.
 This is a very important step, I’ve discovered.